AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/authoring/webeditor/content-reusability-in-aem-guides.md

 ![Add Reusable content](../../assets/publishing/content-reusability_image4.png)

-Step 2: Once added, Drag, and drop the fragment that you want to reuse in in any of your destination topics.
+Step 2: Once added, Drag, and drop the fragment that you want to reuse in any of your destination topics.

 ![Add Reusable content gif](../../assets/publishing/content-reusability_image5.gif)